 The Foundation for Liver and Gastrointestinal Research (SLO) was founded in 1985 as an institution without purpose of gain.

-The SLO's mission is to stimulate scientific research in the field of diseases of the liver and the gastrointestinal tract.
-To this aim it supports research into the prevention and treatment of liver and GI disease, also in the field of liver surgery and liver transplantation, and organizes and facilitates meetings dedicated to new developments.
+SLO's mission is to stimulate scientific research in the field of diseases of the liver and the gastrointestinal (GI) tract.
+To this aim it supports research into the prevention and treatment of liver and GI disease, as well as in the field of liver surgery and liver transplantation, and organizes and facilitates meetings dedicated to new developments within these fields.
 The Foundation undertakes a major part of its activities in Erasmus MC in Rotterdam.
-Furthermore it is involved in projects partially performed in other centres or countries, typically in a coordinating role.
+Furthermore, it is involved in projects partially performed in other hospitals and academic centers or countries, typically in a coordinating role.

-The SLO played a crucial part in setting up and further developing of the Rotterdam Liver Transplantation program.
-This has made Rotterdam the largest centre for liver transplantation in adults in the Netherlands.
+The SLO played a crucial part in setting up and further developing the Rotterdam Liver Transplantation program.
+This program has made Rotterdam the largest center for adult liver transplantation in the Netherlands.